 Community colleges live and thrive in the crucible of change-always have, always will.
-Built on the streets far from the Ivory Tower they confront and embrace on a daily basis an ever-changing community, an ever-changing student body, an ever-changing societal demand for new workers and new citizens, an ever-changing technology, an ever-changing demand for accountability.
-And now community colleges are being asked to change their core focus to place learning first in every policy, program, practice, and in the way they use their personnel.
-They are being asked to transform and revolutionize their mission, their organizational structure, their strategic planning, their facilities, their curriculum-all their systems-to ensure that the overall goal is to improve and expand student learning.
-As difficult as this transformation will be, hundreds of community colleges in the 21st century.
-Community colleges live and thrive in the crucible of change.
+Built on the streets far from the Ivory Tower, they confront and embrace, on a daily basis, an ever-changing community, an ever-changing student body, an everchanging societal demand for new workers and new citizens, an ever-changing technology, and an everchanging demand for accountability.
+Now community colleges are being asked to change their core focus to place learning first in every policy, program, practice, and in the way they use their personnel.
+They are being asked to transform and revolutionize their mission, their organizational structure, their strategic planning, their facilities, their curriculumall their systems-to ensure that the overall goal is to improve and expand student learning.
+As difficult as this transformation will be, hundreds of community colleges have embraced the compelling idea to become more learning centered, to become learning colleges in the 21st century.